PcNerd9/alx-higher_level_programming/0x10-python-network_0/README.md

-this repo makes me understands the concept of http networking with python
+This repo contain tasks that makes me to understand the concept of networking in python